paycoreio/docs/docs/getting-started/faq.md

 ??? question "Unable to initiate invoice via Public API?"
     Turn off the *Forbid creation through the Public API* option in the Commerce account settings (Payment options)

-??? question "How to understand that the transaction with a certain ID(Reference ID) successfully created in the PayCore.io system"
+??? question "How to understand that the transaction with a certain ID(Reference ID) successfully created in the {{custom.company_name}} system"
     You should reconcile the transaction status or use response codes:

     * **201**: Successfully created